WHO endorses use of HIV medicines for prevention

 "These could include men or transgender women who have sex with men," the group said.

-WHO spokeswoman Sarah Russell said the agency could not recommend specific drugs for prevention, but added: "It needs to be a drug like Truvada that has been developed for prevention purposes."
+WHO spokeswoman Sarah Russell said the agency could not recommend specific drugs for prevention, but she said, "It needs to be a drug like Truvada that has been developed for prevention purposes."

-Russell said WHO expects Gilead to make Truvada available at a deeply discounted price for prevention programs in some poor and middle-income countries.
+Russell said WHO expects Gilead to make Truvada available at a deeply discounted price in some poor countries.

-"We believe Gilead will bring the price down to about $100 per year per person" in those countries, Russell said in an interview.
+"We believe Gilead will bring the price down to about $100 per year per person" in those countries, she said in an interview.

-Gilead said generic versions of Truvada, costing as little as $8 a month, are already available in 112 countries, including countries hardest hit by the HIV/AIDS epidemic such as India, Thailand and South Africa, under special arrangements with 12 Indian generic partners.

 WHO noted that an international study called Partners PrEP has shown that HIV medicines are highly effective at preventing the illness in men and women whose partners are infected.